 An example of a personal anecdote: During my Duke of Edinburgh Bronze, two members of my group thought that we needed to go in the opposite direction to the rest of the group.
-Before the discussion escalated further, I thought it important to get everyone together and hear what people have to say – we have a task to complete and it must be done as a team.
-I knew we could deal with this ourselves as a group, so we looked at the map and decided, as a group, the best route to take.
+Before the discussion escalated further, I thought it was important to get everyone together and hear what people had to say.
+We had a task to complete and it had to be done as a team.
+I knew we could deal with this ourselves as a group, so we looked at the map and decided, as a group, on the best route to take.

-After giving this anecdote, it may be worth mentioning any plan you implemented to prevent conflict arising in the future and dealing with issues quickly.
-You don’t need to go into unpleasant details of the argument, just a brief overview and a summary of the resolution
+After giving this anecdote, it may be worth mentioning any plan that you implemented to prevent conflict arising in the future and dealing with issues quickly.
+You don’t need to go into unpleasant details of the argument, just a brief overview and a summary of the resolution.

 Explain how you would approach the individual in question.
 As you are not yet sure why they are failing to contribute, you might want to do this sensitively and without being confrontational.
 There are a number of reasons why a team member might struggle with a group project such as personal issues, confusion about their role, or reluctance to ask questions in a group setting.

 Suggest how you might encourage your team member to begin contributing more.
-For example, holding a group meeting to clarify each person’s role and give people to opportunity to ask questions or providing some constructive feedback on what they have been doing so far.
+For example, holding a group meeting to clarify each person’s role and give people an opportunity to ask questions, or providing some constructive feedback on what they have been doing so far.

 This question is an opportunity to demonstrate your understanding of the role of a team leader and the importance of drawing on the strengths of each team member.
 You may want to use a personal example of when you acted as a leader and had to deal with allocating tasks.

 A good leader is essential for the success of a team and it is up to them to ensure that each team member is contributing effectively.
-Whilst very competent individuals (like the majority of medical students) often feel tempted to deal with tasks personally, it is important to be able to allocate work so as to make the most of each team member’s unique skill set.
+While very competent individuals often feel tempted to deal with tasks personally, it is important to be able to allocate work in order to make the most of each team member’s unique skill set.

 It is also important for a leader to be aware of their limits and to know when it is in the team’s best interest to trust in someone else’s opinions/abilities.
 For example, another team member might have the experience or expertise required for a specific task.

 Give an example of when you took on a leadership role and explain how you chose to divide work amongst your team.
-If you failed to allocate roles well, reflect on the result that this had on your team’s outcomes.
+If you failed to allocate roles well, reflect on the impact this had on your team’s outcomes.

 You may want to consider relating your answer back to Medicine – Multidisciplinary teams (MDTs) are made up of individuals from different healthcare professions who work together for the purpose of improving patient care.
-These teams are a perfect example of why allocation is so important as each member has their own specialised field and should therefore take on a leading role when the team is focussing on an issue related to their area of expertise.
+These teams are a perfect example of why allocation is so important, because each member has their own specialism and should take on a leading role when the team is focusing on an issue related to their area of expertise.

 This is a hypothetical scenario which tests your ability to handle situations as a team leader, and this can be approached in a few ways.

 Approach 1: Talk to the whole group stating the fact that there is £20 missing.
-Then, ask if anyone knows what happened to it, and offer your team members to talk to you privately about this if they wish.
-This method gives that particular team member a chance to admit to what he has done but save the embarrassment of making it known to the whole group.
+Then, ask if anyone knows what happened to it, and offer your team members the option to talk to you privately about this if they wish.
+This method gives that particular team member a chance to admit to what they have done, and also saves them the embarrassment of making it known to the whole group.

-Approach 2: If you know which team member, in particular, might have been guilty of keeping the £20, you could talk to him separately, away from a group setting.
-Explain to him the negative consequences this has on the charity, as well as the reputation of the group.
-No matter what method you choose, it is always better to give the team member a chance to admit to what he has done, as he might have lost the £20 instead of stealing it.
+Approach 2: If you know who might have been guilty of keeping the £20, you could talk to them separately, away from a group setting.
+Explain the negative consequences this has on the charity, as well as the reputation of the group.
+No matter which method you choose, it is always better to give the team member a chance to admit to what they have done, as they might have lost the £20 instead of stealing it.

-Lastly, if you have time in your interview, mention that you would approach the charity to explain that £20 has gone missing and that as the leader, you will try to raise that money again for the charity as soon as possible to upkeep your promise
+Lastly, if you have time in your interview, mention that you would approach the charity to explain that £20 has gone missing and that as the leader, you will try to raise that money again for the charity as soon as possible to keep your promise.